 Our virtual receptionist service has an important feature that allows you to bypass the confusion of answering collect calls and tracking the cost and time spent on the call.

 - We will accept collect calls on your behalf as well as gather all information you’ll need to contact the caller again if you’re unable to speak with them at that time.

 - We deliver reports of every collect call received so you can easily bill your clients for the time spent on collect calls.

 In the ConsumerAffairs article we cited above, one man was shocked to find a charge for $70+ on his Verizon bill for a 15 minute collect call made from a correctional facility.
 Don’t eat any of those charges – easily bill your clients for those minutes when you sign up for our virtual receptionist service.
 All our clients get free access to our collect call service!

-Sign up for a free 30 day trial of our virtual receptionist service, including answering collect calls, by clicking the button below!
+Sign up for a free 30 day trial of our virtual receptionist service, including answering collect calls, by clicking the link below!